theislab/CFGen/README.md

 > Hydra

 Our implementation leverages [hydra](https://hydra.cc/docs/intro/) to handle experiments.
 The configuration hierarchy can be found in the `configs` folder with two sub-folders:
-* `configs_encoder`: configuration to train the autoencoder model with discrete decoder for each modality.
+* `configs_encoder`: configuration to train the autoencoder model with a discrete decoder for each modality.
 * `configs_sccfm`: configuration to train the Flow Matching model leveraging a pre-trained autoencoder.